-A tax lien sale will follow this letter in October.
+A tax lien sale will follow this letter in October tax lien sale follows this letter.
 All remaining certified delinquent taxes after the sale result in a red delinquent tax bill mailing.
 Taxpayers who fail to make a payment or set up a payment plan in response to this bill will have their names and properties published in the newspaper by the Auditor.